jonasjaeger-sci/mod905/docs/examples/examples-pyvisa.rst

   The figure's object can be saved in:

   * .hdf5: a versatile compressed format that can be loaded also by other programming languages (e.g. R).
-If handled with Python, it requires the deepdish package.
   * .pickle: a standard Python compressed file.
 It requires the pickle python package.